manik96m/React/README_features.md

 [Preserving and Resetting State](https://react.dev/learn/preserving-and-resetting-state#state-is-tied-to-a-position-in-the-tree)
 - Component state is held inside React.
-- React associates state with the correct component by where that component sits in the render tree.
+- Imp: React associates state with the correct component by where that component sits in the render tree.
 - State of a component is only removed, when the component is removed from its position or a different component is rendered at the same position.

 [Extracting State logic into a Reducer](/src/components/ExtractingStateToReducer/ExtractingStateToReducer.tsx) - useReducer